ibexa/documentation-user/docs/content_management/block_reference.md

 ## The Personal Shopping Assistant block

+Provides real-time product recommendations based on user behavior.
+Helps users see relevant items while browsing.
+On the **Properties** tab, set values in the following fields:

+- **Name** – Enter a name for the page block.
+- **Name displayed on page (optional)** - Enter a name fot the block to be displayed on page.
+- **Product id (optional)** - Add or select base product.
+- **Recommendations limit** - Set the number of recommendations to be displayed (default = 4).

+Select the **Enable showing only available items** option to display only products that are currently in stock (checked by default).

 ## User's item history or current basket items sorted by recent items or top items block

+Shows the user’s past or current basket items, sorted by recent activity or top items.
+Makes it easier to find and review previously viewed or added products.
+On the **Properties** tab, set values in the following fields:

+- **Name** – Enter a name for the page block.
+- **Name displayed on page (optional)** - Enter a name fot the block to be displayed on page.
+- **Visit history** - Set whether to include or exclude visit history.
+- **Current basket** - Set whether to include or exclude current basket.
+- **Buy history** - Set whether to include or exclude buy history.
+- **Sort history** - Set whether to sort the history by recent or top items.
+- **Recommendations limit** - Set the number of recommendations to be displayed (default = 4).

+Select the **Enable showing only available items** option to display only products that are currently in stock (checked by default).

 ## Video block